 Wellbeing

 Our Respectful Relationships and Happy Houses program will assist students with identifying themselves as a learner, exploring emotions, participating in challenging games and scenarios, and recognising what is required to have a value become a virtue.
+Students will cover topics surrounding positive coping, problem solving, stress management and help seeking.

 Specialists